 A lot of people don't know what it stands for or how it's pronounced.
 Aklosett stands for "Amari's Closet".
 Pronounced, Aye- Claw-zet .
 I am Amari and this is what's in my closet.
 I got "Dopeboyz" , "KandyyGirlz" and "SugarBabiez" Gear!

 I know that the purpose of my brand is to make people feel good.
 I love making anyone feel good.
 I want people to wear my clothes and feel tight.
 When I create clothing, it's not for me... it's for you all my Dopeboyz, KandyyGirlz, and SugarBabiez.
 I study fashion, I study trends and people.
 To make sure my brand also keeps up with what's going on in the fashion world.
 I enjoy it.

 Every year I grow into my position within my brand.
 This year is more about learning business and building solid relationships with my customers.
 My customers are who have allowed me to work for myself for almost a YEAR! so crazy.
 So grateful!

-So, My name is Amari (Most call me Kandyy).
+My name Kandyy.
 Welcome to my Closet!